 Rock the blade up and down to check for play or movement.
 You also need to listen for a knocking noise.
-Either noise or excessive play indicates you can have a problem in your spindle housing.
+Either noise or excessive play indicates you can have a problem with your spindle housing.
 Remove your housing and check for a bad bearing or damaged spindle.

 When you find damage, replace the damaged Item.
 You may have to buy and install the complete spindle housing assembly.

-Since you have access to the underside of your deck, be ready for next mowing season with a fresh set of blades.
+Since you have access to the underside of your deck, be ready for the next mowing season with a fresh set of blades.
 I typically replace my blades so I start each mowing season off with a fresh set of blades

 You can replace your blades at this time with a new set or, if your blades are in pretty good condition and not damaged, sharpen your Cub Cadet blades.
 I explain more about removing your Cub Cadet blades, inspecting them for damage, and how to sharpen them here.

-With your blades removed, scrape the deck removing built up dirt and grass clippings.
-Use a deck scraper or metal brush to remove the debris.
 Install your new set of blades or a sharpened set of blades.
 Reinstall your mower deck if you had to remove it from your Cub Cadet mower.

 Add Fuel Stabilizer or Drain Your Cub Cadet Fuel Tank

-Gas you run in your Cub Cadet begins to break down over 30 days and can cause problems in your fuel system.
+The gas you run in your Cub Cadet begins to break down over 30 days and can cause problems in your fuel system.
 Don’t store fuel in your tank over the off-season without stabilizing it.
 You need to either remove fuel from your mower or add a fuel additive.